CaNS-World/CaNS-Fizzy/README.md

 ## Motivation

-This project aimed first at being a modern alternative to the well-known FISHPACK routines (Paul Swarztrauber & Roland Sweet, NCAR) for solving a three-dimensional Helmholtz equation.
-After noticing some works simulating canonical flows with iterative solvers -- when faster direct solvers could have been used instead -- it seemed natural to create a versatile tool and make it available.
-This code can be used as a first base code for which solvers for more complex flows can be developed (e.g. extensions with fictitious domain methods).
+This numerical toolkit enables the simulation of two-phase flow in canonical configurations on modern HPC GPU architecture: the ACDI interface capturing method has been selected because its features allow to preserve the effciency and GPU scalability of the single phase FFT-based flow solver that lays at the foundation of the present code.
+The one-fluid formulation, combined with the one-equation transport of the phase field, facilitates the extension of the code to more complex numerical strategies or the implementation of different discretization schemes.

 ## Method

-The fluid flow is solved with a second-order finite difference pressure correction scheme, discretized in a MAC grid arrangement.
-The free surface between the two fluid phases is represented by a diffuse interface of specified thickness, preserved with a regularization flux, and advected with a second-order finite difference scheme.
+The two-phase flow is described by a one-fluid formulation, and is solved with a second-order finite difference pressure correction scheme, discretized in a MAC grid arrangement.
+The free surface between the two fluid phases is represented by a diffuse interface of specified thickness, preserved by a regularization flux, and advected with a second-order finite difference scheme.
 Time is advanced with a three-step low storage Runge-Kutta scheme.
 See the references above for details.

 ## Usage